Philosophy Success Map

 Strengthen the skills and attitudes that you have acquired in previous years.

-To serve as Department Student Rep, you would need to speak to your Department Chair.
+To serve as Department Student Rep, you need to speak to your Department Chair.

-Your best research paper can be entered for the Academic Writing Awards.
+Your best research paper can be entered for an Academic Writing Award.

 The Student Leadership Award recognizes student involvement in the classroom and in the Saint Mary’s community.